NLnetLabs/roto-api/README.md

 It can be queried on prefix and ASNs.

 Everything is hosted from RAM, so this should be ⚡fast.

+A hosted version of this API is available via [https://rest.bgp-api.net"].

 ## Resources

 | Name     | Type          |  Endpoint           |